What's the difference between a receipt and an invoice?

 Any time a payment is received from a customer, a receipt should be issued.
 This includes deposits or partial payments.

 Invoices and receipts have different purposes as they’re issued at different stages of the sales process.
-Invoices are issued prior to the customer sending the payment, whereas a receipt is issued after the payment has been received.
+Invoices are commonly issued prior to the customer sending the payment, whereas a receipt is issued after the payment has been received.
 The invoice acts as a request for payment, and the receipt acts as a proof of payment.

 This also means each document requires different information.
 The invoice should include a detailed breakdown of the products and services, whereas the payment receipt only needs to show the amount paid and any balance due.
 Both documents should be clearly labelled as “Invoice” or “Receipt”.